dynonguyen/dynonguyen/README.md

 ## I'm a Computer Science and Engineering Student (Information System) at the HCMUS

-- 👨‍💻 I’m currently working on web development technologies like JavaScript, React, MERN Stack etc.
+- 👨‍💻 I’m currently working on web development technologies like JavaScript, React, MERN Stack, MVC Project etc.
 - 📚 I’m currently learning everything about Frontend and Backend technologies 😍
 - 🎯 Future Goals: Learn more technologies - Learning to become a full-stack developer.
 - ⚡ Fun facts: Open and friendly.
 I love to play the guitar & code.